dgcor/Columns/README.md

 Included upscaled graphics created using [xbrz](https://sourceforge.net/projects/xbrz/).

 To have music, convert the VGM songs to ogg and place them in gamefilesc/bgm
-To get the original music, see gamefilesc/bgm/readme.txt
+Alternatively, install the Game_Music_Emu dependency.

 [Getting original assets](#Getting-original-assets)